Back to Articles

 Key Takeaways

-• The stock market represents one of the most powerful tools for building long-term wealth.
-A stock represents partial ownership in a company.
-When you ...
+• What is the Stock Market?: The stock market represents one of the most powerful tools for building long-term wealth.

-• Historically, the stock market has provided returns of approximately 10% annually over long periods.
-This far exceeds inflation and savings account re...
+• Why Invest in Stocks?: Historically, the stock market has provided returns of approximately 10% annually over long periods.

-• Opening a brokerage account takes just 10-15 minutes online.
-Popular brokers include Fidelity, Charles Schwab, E-Trade, and Vanguard.
-Each offers comm...
+• Getting Started: Opening an Account: Opening a brokerage account takes just 10-15 minutes online.

 What is the Stock Market?